 Step 20: Take a moment to think about the design you would like to create using the Jacquard Pearl Ex Powdered Pigments.
 Lay the powdered Ziploc bag onto the wet colorized Epoxy Clay.
 The area that you cover will remain the colorized Epoxy Clay, with the exposed clay being colorized with the Jacquard Pearl Ex Powdered Pigments.
 Gently run your fingers, or a Q-tip, along the edge of the Ziploc to make sure that the plastic is fully adhered to the clay.
 This will allow for you to have a nice crisp line when you apply the Jacquard Pearl Ex Powdered Pigments.

 Step 21: Open your container of Jacquard Pearl Ex Powdered Pigments.
 Apply a generous amount onto your Q-Tip.
 If you have a lot of excess powder on the Q-Tip, tap it a couple times on the side of the container to remove the excess.

 Step 21: Smear the Jacquard Pearl Ex Powdered Pigments onto the wet colorized Epoxy Clay, fully coating the clays surface.

 Step 22: Peal back the Ziploc bag and remove.

 Step 23: Let the clay full cure.
 Wait to remove any excess Jacquard Pearl Ex Powdered Pigments from the bezel.
 You will go back and clean it once the clay is cured.

 Step 24: If you have any areas that need more Jacquard Pearl Ex Powdered Pigments, use your Q-Tip to go back in and touch up the areas.

-Step 25: Let the Crystal Clay cure for 12 hours.
+Step 25: Let the Epoxy Clay cure for 12 hours.